BrightspaceUI/core/mixins/localize/README.md

 # Localization Mixins

-The `LocalizeDynamicMixin` and `LocalizeStaticMixin` allow you to localize text in your components and have it displayed to the user in their preferred language.
+The `LocalizeMixin` and `LocalizeStaticMixin` allow you to localize text in your components and have it displayed to the user in their preferred language.

 ## Providing Resources